endiangroup/endian.io/content/theory/5-cs.md

 Specifications can be used to identify two types of requirements for a product, *goals* and *constraints*.
 Depending on the type of specification and the nature of the product, it can be easier to capture one or the other.

 Goals are results or properties that the team hopes the product will allow for or achieve integrally.
-They are generally the impetus for creating the product, and are often highly relevant to the end user.
+They are generally the impetus for creating the product, and are often highly relevant to the end user and the product stakeholders.
 Typically the goals for a product will remain largely consistent throughout the creation process, and any changes will be minor.

 Most specifications start with at least one goal, so for the purposes of this document an identified goal is an additional goal that has been found by analysing the specification, or an additional goal that is an emergent property of the other goals and constraints in a specification.

 Constraints are restrictions or unavoidable conditions that the product must adhere to.
-They can be properties of the natural world, limitations of scope or available resources,  external behavioural requirements or more complex tradeoffs of cost and benefit<sup id="a12">[12](#f12)</sup>.
-Constraints are much more likely that goals to change over time.
+They can be properties of the natural world, limitations of scope or available resources, external behavioural requirements or more complex tradeoffs of cost and benefit[*](none "Complex constraints can be the product of goals, other constraints, or a combination of the two.
+Consider, for example, a specification with goals A and B, and constraints C and D. C is only valid if both A and B are both valid goals, and D is only valid if C is valid.
+If either A or B is altered or removed from the specification, it’s quite possible that C will no longer be a valid constraints &mdash;  which in turn means that D is also invalid.
+Many similar, and often significantly more complex, relationships arise in specifications all the time").
+Constraints are much more likely than goals to change over time.

 While it’s fairly easy to imagine the goals and other positive benefits of a product, it tends to be more difficult to accurately predict the constraints.
 Thus capturing constraints in specifications  is less common than capturing goals, but when both are present the specification has much more utility.

 #### 2.5.1 Analysis

-All requirements identification via specification must be carried out with a canonical source.
+All requirement identification via specification must be carried out with a canonical source.
 Having multiple sources of truth would make identifying additional goals and constraints practically impossible.

 Although it would be highly beneficial, coherence is not required in order to identify goals and constraints.